 In the following examples, tiny sections of a leaf were captured at high resolution having focused the camera by eye.
 The result, at normal size, looks sharp and in focus:

-However when the image is enlarged to pixel-for-pixel view onscreen, it loses integrity, only apparent when fully enlarged.
+However when the image is enlarged to pixel-for-pixel view on screen, it loses integrity, only apparent when fully enlarged.
 The focus is adjusted minutely making no perceptible difference to the operator, and the same very small segment is captured and enlarged.
 The process is repeated until the enlarged result is as sharp as possible: this gives a finesse of focal length that is a considerable improvement on by-eye focus.
-The images shown above are enlarged below: in each case, the first image of each pair shows the enlarged version of the segment above which was focussed by eye, while the second shows the image with focus adjusted after several test scans to improve the quality:
+The images shown above are enlarged below: in each case, the first image of each pair shows the enlarged version of the segment above which was focussed by eye, while the second shows the image with focus adjusted after several test scans to refine the quality:

 Quite often, creators of digital images use quick fixes, made possible with image-processing software, to compensate for poor original images, such as applying an unsharp mask to compensate for poor focus.
 DIAMM maintains a policy that if ANY post-process activity is necessary in order to make the image correct, then the image has been incorrectly taken, and must be taken again with the problem corrected in order to create an archive-quality image.

 If a rectangular page appears trapezoid in shape in the image, the camera is not perpendicular to the shooting surface, and the setup needs to be adjusted: the picture must not be de-skewed after capture as this damages the content;